 - New Year's Eve (observed) - Friday, Jan.
 2

 - New Year's Day - Monday, Jan.
 1

 - Memorial Day (Observed) - Monday, May 28

 - Independence Day (Observed) - Tuesday, July 4

-All offices will be open on Good Friday, April 14, and Labor Day, Monday, Sept.
-4. All benefits-eligible staff will be issued two Religious or Personal Observance Days which will be added to their leave plans on January 1 of each year starting with January 1, 2017.
+All offices will be open on Good Friday, April 30, and Labor Day, Monday, Sept.
+3. All benefits-eligible staff will be issued two Religious or Personal Observance Days which will be added to their leave plans on December 31 of each year starting with January 1, 2017.
 Employees will have until December 31 of each year to use this time.
 Religious or Personal Observance Days may not be carried over to the next year; therefore, any unused hours will be deleted at the end of the calendar year.
 When using Religious or Personal Observance Days, hours used must be recorded on the employee's timesheet under "Other Time Types."

 We recognize and respect the expression of various cultures and faiths practiced among our faculty and staff.
 Although the university does not close in observance of holidays other than those listed above, reasonable accommodations will be made for faculty and staff who wish to observe other religious holidays in which they and their families honor.
 An example of a reasonable accommodation would be to use accrued leave.